conda/governance/CODE_OF_CONDUCT.md

 - A permanent or temporary ban from some or all the conda Organization spaces (mailing lists, GitHub repos, in-person events, etc.)
 - Assistance to the complainant with a report to other bodies, for example, institutional offices or appropriate law enforcement agencies
 - Removing a person from the conda Organization membership or other formal affiliation
-- Publishing an account of the harassment and calling for the resignation of the alleged harasser from their responsibilities (usually pursued by people without formal authority: may be called for if the person is the event leader, or refuses to stand aside from the conflict of interest, or similar)
+- Publishing an account of the harassment and calling for the resignation of the alleged harasser from their responsibilities (may be called for if the person is an event leader, or refuses to stand aside from the conflict of interest, or similar)
 - Any other response that the CoC Committee deems necessary and appropriate to the situation

 No one espousing views or values contrary to the standards of our code of conduct will be permitted to hold any position representing the conda Organization, including volunteer positions.
 The CoC Committee has the right and responsibility to remove, edit, or reject comments, commits, code, website edits, issues, and other contributions that are not aligned with this code of conduct.